sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 ![Best model]({{ "/assets/2021-06-30_best_model.png" | absolute_url }})

 I can now return to the test set, the 20% I set aside at the beginning.
-Evaluating my best model on this test set, I get an average error of slightly more than 7 connections.
+Evaluating my best model on the data points in this test set, I get an average error of slightly more than 7 connections.
 Given that the number of connections varies between zero and a few hundred, I’m quite pleased with that.

 I like the way the model sees a difference between weekdays and the weekend and didn’t get confused by Whit-Monday.
 I’m also pleased that the model predicts a lunch dip for all 4 buildings shown, but only the Library has an after dinner peak.